pubnub/pubnub-mcp-server/resources/sdk_docs/go_misc.md

 ### Response

-The CreatePushPayload() operation returns a map[string]interface{} which can be passed directly to the Publish method's Message parameter.
+CreatePushPayload() returns a map[string]interface{} which can be passed directly to the Publish method's Message parameter.

 Last updated on Nov 6, 2025